 All guests who make a booking at William Watson Lodge must provide verification of eligibility in person at the time of check-in.

 To inquire about documentation that does not appear on this list, please call

 Alberta seniors are required to present photo identification that verifies they are a resident aged 65 years or older.

 Verification of Eligibility from a medical professional or association confirming the guest meets the above criteria is required prior to booking.
 Examples of documentation include but are not limited to:

-Albertans with permanent disabilities are able to book up to 120 days in advance.
+Albertans with permanent disabilities can make reservations 120 days in advance of their stay.

 Question: What is the cost to stay in a cabin or campsite?

 William Watson Lodge prides itself on offering affordable, barrier-free experiences and lodging.
-At this time, our three bedroom cabins, comfort camping cabin and campground are able to be reserved.
-Our Main Lodge and day use amenities will also be available.
+Our Main Lodge and day use amenities are also available.

 Three bedroom cabins: $40.00 per night (plus $12.00 reservation fee for all bookings)